-Application materials include the Rackham “Add Degree” application, a statement of purpose, plus one letter of recommendation from the thesis advisor.
+Application materials include the Rackham “Add Degree” application, a statement of purpose, a current c.v., plus one letter of recommendation from the dissertation advisor.
 Students take the same courses listed above, of which no more than 15 credit hours can overlap with their Ph.D. program’s course requirements.
 A student’s research during their Ph.D. will fulfill the bioinformatics research experience requirement as long as there is bioinformatics content in at least one thesis chapter, and a DCMB faculty member on the student’s dissertation committee to assure bioinformatics content.
 Note: per Rackham rules, the credits from courses numbered 990 and 995 may not be applied to a master’s degree.

 The Program provides financial support to Master’s students only in specific situations.
 Some students have obtained funded positions with individual mentors, but these are not guaranteed, rarely cover full stipend and tuition, and are frequently not available to students in their first term of study.